 The team started out with a very simple mission: to showcase how walking with your senior loved ones can be a fun and enjoyable activity, whose benefits can be reaped by the entire society.

-Through the team’s primary research, it was found that many adults are not confident in bringing their senior loved ones out for walks due to various reasons, such as the fear of falling, or even because it is difficult to persuade the seniors to go out.
+The team’s primary research found that many adults are not confident in bringing their senior loved ones out for walks due to various reasons, such as the fear of falling, or even because it is difficult to persuade the seniors to go out.
 However, fitness isn’t the only aim.
 The welcoming environment where families can spend time with each other allows for connections to be forged through the simple act of walking.

 The Walkathon strives to serve as a platform to inspire empowering conversations around walking and dementia, which would, in turn, encourage more adults to bring their seniors out for walks.
 Through increased social and physical activity, individuals can thus build a stronger and healthier family unit.